Retirement Savings Options for the Self-Employed

 Can’t cough up the $6,000/$7,000 right now?
 How about $525/$583 monthly contributions?
 Or $250 a month for now.
 As your business builds, you can contribute more.

 Every discount brokerage will be set you up with a Roth IRA account and won’t charge you to have automatic deposits sent monthly from your checking account.
 (Your bank won’t charge you either.)

 Simplified employee pension (SEP-IRA)

 Best for: When you’re ready to save more than the Roth IRA limit.

 Maximum 2019 contribution: 20% of your net income up to a limit of $56,000.

 Don’t get skittish over the mention of a pension.
 This is super-easy.
 Every discount brokerage offers SEP-IRA accounts.
-The ability to save a lot more than in a Roth IRA makes a SEP-IRA the way to go once you start generating enough cash flow to turbo-save for retirement.
+The ability to save a lot more than in a Roth IRA makes a SEP-IRA the way to go once you start generating enough cash flow.

 A catch: With a SEP-IRA, there is no Roth option.
 All contributions are made with pre-tax dollars, but in retirement all withdrawals will be taxed as income.
 The upside is that as your business grows, claiming your entire contribution as a deduction will reduce your current tax bill.

-If you anticipate you might eventually hire employees, you should have a sit-down with a CPA who has some retirement plan chops.
+If you anticipate you might eventually hire employees, you should sit down with a CPA who has retirement plan chops.
 With a SEP-IRA, you must offer the same percentage contribution that you take for yourself to every employee.